seangoogoo/staff-directory/documentation/devbook.md

 - Used settings hash to track changes and avoid unnecessary regeneration
 - Optimized font sizing algorithm based on image dimensions

+### Version 1.2.8 (November 2023)

+#### June 13, 2024
+*Installer UI Redesign, Internationalization, and Table Prefix Fixes*

+- Enhanced installer UI to match admin interface design
+  - Redesigned install.php to use Tailwind CSS exclusively with no inline styles
+  - Implemented consistent styling with the admin interface for better user experience
+  - Used the Outfit font for typography consistency across the application
+  - Matched logo sizing with the public homepage for brand consistency
+  - Created proper form layout with responsive design
+  - Added improved message styling for success and error notifications
+  - Ensured proper spacing, colors, and visual hierarchy
+  - Fixed form field styling to match admin interface patterns

+- Implemented internationalization for the installer page
+  - Added translation keys for all installer text in both English and French language files
+  - Updated install.php to use the LanguageManager for language detection and translation
+  - Implemented proper path constants in install.php to support the LanguageManager
+  - Replaced all hardcoded text with calls to the `__()` translation function
+  - Ensured session handling for language persistence
+  - Added language switching support via URL parameter (?lang=fr)
+  - Maintained consistent internationalization approach with the rest of the application
+  - Verified proper display of translations in both English and French

+- Fixed table prefix implementation in database setup
+  - Ensured proper handling of table prefixes with automatic underscore addition
+  - Added clear user feedback about prefix formatting in the installer UI
+  - Improved error logging for better troubleshooting during installation
+  - Enhanced prefix validation to prevent common configuration errors
+  - Fixed edge cases in SQL processing with prefixes
+  - Added comprehensive debugging to track prefix application in SQL files
+  - Fixed hardcoded table name in departments.php that was causing SQL errors
+  - Ensured consistent use of TABLE_* constants throughout the application for proper prefix handling

+#### November 15, 2023
+*Database Configuration and Installer Implementation*

+- Implemented flexible database configuration system
+  - Added support for custom database names via `DB_NAME` environment variable
+  - Implemented table prefix support with `DB_TABLE_PREFIX` environment variable
+  - Added database creation control with `DB_CREATE_DATABASE` flag
+  - Created installation status tracking with `DB_INSTALLED` flag
+  - Updated all SQL queries to use table constants instead of direct table references
+- Created comprehensive database migration tools
+  - Implemented `migrate_tables.php` script for renaming existing tables with prefixes
+  - Added safety checks to prevent overwriting existing tables
+  - Implemented dry-run mode for testing migrations without making changes
+  - Added force option to skip confirmation prompts for automated migrations
+  - Created detailed migration summary with success/error/skipped counts
+- Developed web-based installer for easy setup
+  - Created `install.php` with user-friendly interface for database configuration
+  - Implemented database connection testing functionality
+  - Added form validation and error handling
+  - Created database initialization with proper table creation
+  - Added installation status checking to prevent reinstallation
+  - Implemented admin account setup during installation
+- Enhanced documentation and testing
+  - Updated README.md with database configuration information
+  - Updated FTP_Deployment_Guide.md with installer instructions
+  - Created comprehensive test scripts for all aspects of the implementation
+  - Added detailed error handling and user feedback throughout the system
+  - Implemented proper environment variable handling for configuration

 ### Version 1.2.5 (April 2025)

 #### April 6, 2025